 The Bible is a series of letters and manuscripts from various authors throughout Old Testament times (before Jesus came to earth) and New Testament times that is telling the story from eye witnesses of when Jesus was here and then letters to churches after Jesus left.
 It is an account of the foundation and early church history along with predictive prophecy of what is to come in our future.

-There are 39 Here-Aramaic books in the Old Testament from Genesis to Malachi and there are 27 books in the New Testament from Matthew to Revelation for a total of 66 books in the Bible.
-The Catholic Bible has an addition of 7 additional books that are considered the “Apocrypha”.
+There are 66 books in the Protestant Bible.
+There are 39 Hebrew-Aramaic books in the Old Testament from Genesis to Malachi and there are 27 books in the New Testament from Matthew to Revelation for a total of 66 books in the Bible.
+The Torah is the first 5 books in the Bible and are what are referred to as the “Pentateuch” or the “Five Books of Moses” since he is considered the author of them.
+The Torah is often the name used when speaking of Jewish teachings.
+The Catholic Bible has 7 additional books that are considered the “Apocrypha”.
 The Protestant Bibles do not contain these because they are of unknown authorship or are of doubtful origin.

 You will see the Bible broken up into Books, Chapters, and Verses.
 These were not there in the original text but is helpful for us today as we read and note various locations.

 While many think you should start at the beginning of any book, while true in most cases, the Bible is a little different.
 It is best to look at each of the 66 books of the Bible as individual books that inform and help reveal the entire story of God’s plan.